mmowlai/HMW01-Mowlai/README.md

 # Hackerrank - python
-It was part of the homework 1 of ADM course of Data science master program
+It was part of the homework 1 of ADM course of Data science master program HMW01-Mowlai
-# HMW01-Mowlai
 ADM-HW01-Mowlai-1917906
 The Mowlai-HW01:
-Script folder:
+Script folder:/
-a single .py file with all the scripts divided with commands Submition folder: stamps of all the submissions pages
+a single .py file with all the scripts divided with commands Submition folder:/ stamps of all the submissions pages